Description

 - If you want the full 4000dpi (24MP, 4000×6000) files, add a note (it’s free, but increases apparent grain!).
 Keep in mind: a full roll of 16-bit TIFFs at 2000dpi is 1.2GB, but a full roll at 4000dpi is 4.8GB of pixels.

-- Scanning 220 film will have an additional €5 fee added to your order.
+- Sending 220 film in for scanning will have an additional €5 fee added to your order.

 Processing